wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-classic-create-powershell.md

 <br>

 > [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Azure recommends that most new deployments use the [Resource Manager model](/documentation/articles/virtual-machines-windows-create-powershell/).
+Azure recommends that most new deployments use the Resource Manager model.
+Learn how to [perform these steps using the Resource Manager model](/documentation/articles/virtual-machines-windows-ps-create/).

 These steps show you how to customize a set of Azure PowerShell commands that create and preconfigure a Windows-based Azure virtual machine by using a building block approach.
 You can use this process to quickly create a command set for a new Windows-based virtual machine and expand an existing deployment or to create multiple command sets that quickly build out a custom dev/test or IT pro environment.